open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

 ```

-After exporting each scan, the raw point cloud could be downsampled, e.g. to 50000, if the number of points is too large.
+After exporting each scan, the raw point cloud could be downsampled, e.g. to 50000, if the number of points is too large (the raw point cloud won't be downsampled if it's also used in 3d semantic segmentation task).
 In addition, invalid semantic labels outside of `nyu40id` standard or optional `DONOT CARE` classes should be filtered.
 Finally, the point cloud data, semantic labels, instance labels and ground truth bounding boxes should be saved in `.npy` files.

 ### Export ScanNet RGB data